surniaulula/wpsso-rest-api/readme.txt

 <p><img class="readme-icon" src="https://surniaulula.github.io/wpsso-rest-api/assets/icon-256x256.png"> <strong>Extends the WordPress REST API post, term, and user query results with an array of meta tags and Schema JSON-LD markup.</strong></p>

-The WPSSO JSON add-on includes a `'head'` element in the WordPress REST API query results to provide `'html'`, `'json'`, and `'parts'` arrays:
+Includes a `'head'` element in the WordPress REST API query results to provide `'html'`, `'json'`, and `'parts'` arrays:

-* The `'html'` array includes the HTML formatted meta tags and Schema JSON-LD (aka LD+JSON) scripts, as they appear in the webpage head section.
+* The `'html'` array includes HTML formatted meta tags and Schema JSON-LD (aka LD+JSON) scripts, as they appear in the webpage head section.

 * The `'json'` array provides Schema JSON-LD (aka LD+JSON) scripts in their decoded format.